The current version of the notes includes Lectures 1-5, Appendices A-C and the bibliography. (last update: 19.05.2020 at 16:50)

 After a brief introduction and survey of the structure of SFT, the goal of this course will be to establish the basic analytical underpinnings of the theory (moduli spaces, Fredholm theory, index calculation, transversality and compactness), and then explore a few of its applications to natural questions in contact geometry such as distinguishing non-diffeomorphic contact structures, obstructing symplectic fillings of contact manifolds, and proving the existence of periodic orbits of Hamiltonian systems on contact-type hypersurfaces (AKA the “Weinstein conjecture”).

 As some students may already have heard, giving a fully rigorous definition of SFT requires very recent and subtle analytical ideas (e.g. polyfolds) which would fill an entire course in themselves, thus we will not attempt this, but instead focus on the “classical” portion of the theory (i.e. everything that can be proved without needing multiply covered holomorphic curves to be regular).
 This is sufficient for the applications mentioned above.

-The course will mostly follow my soon-to-be-published book,
+The course will mostly follow my lecture notes which are posted (with regular updates)